 Shopping for a home and a loan?

-SoFi offers fixed-rate mortgages with little down for qualified buyers, as well as investment property loans.
+SoFi offers fixed-rate mortgage loans with little down for qualified buyers, as well as investment property loans.

-It takes two minutes to find your rate.
+It takes two minutes to find your mortgage rate.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC), and by SoFi Lending Corp.
 NMLS #1121636 , a lender licensed by the Department of Financial Protection and Innovation under the California Financing Law (License # 6054612) and by other states.
 For additional product-specific legal and licensing information, see SoFi.com/legal.

 Terms, conditions, and state restrictions apply.
 Not all products are available in all states.
 See SoFi.com/eligibility for more information.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.